You do not have to be good.

 So I am not your friend lady.

 I have very high caliber friendships and you have not made the cut.
 I will take you in fast and furious but you must be willing to reciprocate.
-I will bare my soul and at times treat you like shit and you must hold fast and true.
+I will bare my soul and you must hold fast and true.
 I will sometimes lose it for no good reason and think my life is over and you will have to be good and ready to listen to all that bullshit.”

-I am finding that as I get older (funny typical general sentence) my friendships are weakening.
+I am finding that as I get older my friendships are weakening.

-I had very close and tight friends my whole life.
-I remember being 18 at this personal growth retreat and vowing that I would cultivate only the deepest of friendships.
-And from that moment on-I did.
-As my best friend used to say “there are the kind of fish that are on the surface and hang out up near the top of things and there are the bottom dwellers, down in the dark, we are those kind of fish, the fish that swim deep.”
+As my best friend used to say “there are the kind of fish that are on the surface and hang out up near the top of things and there are the bottom dwellers, down in the murk, we are those kind of fish, the fish that swim deep.”
 Now I agree with this woman completely but even she is not my best friend anymore.
-We are all starting to really do our thing and put ourselves, our jobs, our partners, our parents, our dogs, our own time in front of spending time with each other.
+We are all starting to really do our thing and put ourselves, our jobs, our partners, our parents and our dogs in front of spending time with each other.

 And it’s easier to email and text than call.
 And things get misunderstood, and sides have to be chosen.

 For the first time in my life I lost a friend.
 I have a womans group and we have been having monthly intentionally gathers for over 10 years but in the past few years- it has been drying up.
 Gatherings don’t happen easily anymore.
-It’s hard to find the time and when it happens, there are babies to contend with.
-I try and try again to make it a priority but I’m getting sick of being the instigator of the visits.
-I guess I have this underlying fear that my friends are not as devoted to me as I to them.
-Or I don’t think they would have my back anymore if I needed it.
-Their focus is elsewhere.
 Honestly if I could live in a Big Love family compound I would.
 We don’t have to share husbands but a bunch of us all living on some land, fighting and laughing and working together sounds like heaven to me.

-So last year, for many different and long drawn out but very air tight reasons me and another member of our womens group had a deep and for real falling out.
-It was heartbreaking for me to learn that a friendship, a sisterhood could actually be broken for good- and with the person that you think this is least likely to ever happen to and then it does.
+So last year, for many different and long drawn out but very air tight reasons me and another member of our womens group had a falling out.
+It was heartbreaking for me to learn that a friendship, a sisterhood could actually be broken for good- with the person that you think this is least likely to ever happen to and then it does.